Woot

 Woot (originally W00t) is an American Internet retailer based in the Dallas suburb of Carrollton, Texas.
 Founded by electronics wholesaler Matt Rutledge, it debuted on July 12, 2004.
-Woot's main website generally offers only one discounted product each day, often a piece of computer hardware or an electronic gadget.
-Other Woot sites offer daily deals for T-shirts, wine, children's items, household goods; two other sites offer various items.
+Woot's main website originally offered only one discounted product each day, often a piece of computer hardware or an electronic gadget.
+Other Woot sites offer daily deals for T-shirts, wine, children's items, and household goods.
+Two other sites offer various items.
 On June 30, 2010, Woot announced an agreement to be acquired by Amazon.

 Sales model

-Woot's tagline is "One Day, One Deal".
+Woot's original tagline was "One Day, One Deal" and is now "Don't work to find deals.
+Let the deals find you".
 Originally, Woot offered one product per day until its stock of that item was sold out, or until the product was replaced at midnight Central Time with the next offering.
 If a product sold out during its run, the next item would not appear until midnight, except during Woot-Off promotions.
-However, post-acquisition from Amazon, if a product sells out fast enough (generally before Noon CT), a new product will be offered for sale.
+Woot was a forerunner in the one-deal-a-day business model.
+Customers could buy up to three of the sale item, although the site occasionally limited product quantity to one per customer.

 Products are never announced beforehand.
 This sales model means that defective products cannot be replaced, only refunded.
 The company also does not provide customer support for the products it sells; in case of issues, customers are advised to seek support either from the manufacturer or through the online user community on the Woot forums.

-Woot operates within the one-deal-a-day business model.
-Customers may buy up to three of the day items, although the site has occasionally limited product quantity to one per customer.

-Woot does not reveal sales figures unless the item sells out or a new item is for sale.
-Except for the Shirt. woot, items are shipped only to the United States, using FedEx Ground, FedEx SmartPost, or United Parcel Service.
-All items, regardless of size or weight, are shipped for a flat fee.
+Following its acquisition by Amazon, Woot's business model was heavily modified to sell a selection of products across different categories, moving away from its foundational business to better complement its Amazon partnership.
+The selection within a category varies and if a product sells out early enough in the day, a new product is generally offered for sale in its place.

 Woot sometimes sells refurbished items.
 In 2011, sales of 6,200 refurbished Motorola Xooms included a small number (about 100) that weren't refurbished properly and may have been sold with data from the devices' previous owners.